infinite-table/infinite-react/www/pages/blog/2022/08/01/infinite-table-monthly-update-july-2022.page.md

 <Note title="Coming soon">

-At the end of July we started working on row and cell selection and we've made good progress on it.
+At the end of the spring, we started working on row and cell selection and we've made good progress on it.

 Row selection is already implemented for non-lazy group data and we're working on integrating it with lazy group data (e.g groups lazily loaded from the server).
 Of course, it will have integration with checkbox selection.